aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-27-rssdataprovider-for-linq-to-umbraco.md

---- cson
+---
   title: "Creating a RssDataProvider for LINQ to Umbraco"
   metaTitle: "Creating a RssDataProvider for LINQ to Umbraco"
   description: "Creating custom DataProviders for LINQ to Umbraco"
   revised: "2010-08-27"
   date: "2010-08-27"
-tags: ["umbraco","linq-to-umbraco","umbracodataprovider"]
+  tags:
+    - "umbraco"
+    - "linq-to-umbraco"
+    - "umbracodataprovider"
   migrated: "true"
-urls: ["/rssdataprovider-for-linq-to-umbraco"]
+  urls:
-summary: """
+    - "/rssdataprovider-for-linq-to-umbraco"
-This was ported from my old website and it is horribly out of date at the moment.
-The idea is to give you a bit of a starting point for writing a custom LINQ to Umbraco DataProvider
+  summary: "This was ported from my old website and it is horribly out of date at the moment.
+The idea is to give you a bit of a starting point for writing a custom LINQ to Umbraco DataProvider"
-"""
 ---
 Sorry to all the people who were kind enough to come to my [LINQ to Umbraco session at CodeGarden 09][1], I said I would do this post soon after the session.
 Sadly I started enjoying Copenhagen too much without the need to be sitting at my laptop and now it's a week later, I'm home and it's time I come good on my promise.